Shicheng-Guo/BIS180L_web/_posts/2016-03-29-Creating_BIS180L_virtual_machine.md

 # Data

-This is for Ian
+This is for Ian's lab

-Download https://www.dropbox.com/sh/j7o2wfm69t60wug/NdRUMv1rU0 and place them in /data Change permission so that the files are owned by root but readable by everyone
+Download [KorfData.tar.gz](http://malooflab.phytonetworks.org/downloads/BIS180L/KorfData.tar.gz), and unpack it into /data

+Change permissions of /data so that the files are owned by root but readable by everyones

 # 2016 update